 Chair of Trustees, Professor Croisdale-Appleby says:

-I feel passionately about making the care and support provided by Admiral Nurses available to many more families affected by dementia.
+I feel passionate about making the care and support provided by Admiral Nurses available to many more families affected by dementia.
 I am committed to ensuring that Dementia UK will play an influential role in the future of dementia care on a national and local level.

 Chairman: Professor David Croisdale-Appleby OBE